Maikuolan/Common/_docs/Cache.md

 #### setEntry method.

 Writes an entry to the cache, returning true on success, or false on failure. `$Key` is the name to assign to the cache entry. `$Value` is the value of the cache entry. `$TTL` ("time to live") is the number of seconds that the cache entry should persist (after which, the cache entry should be deleted).
+Specify `0` to have the entry continue to live indefinitely.

 ```PHP
 public function setEntry(string $Key, $Value, int $TTL = 3600): bool;